 Enable Imagick Module on cPanel

 In most cases, early WordPress users use cPanel based shared hosting to manage their website.
-If you are facing Imagick missing module performance issue, then simply follow these steps to fix the issue.
+If you are facing the Imagick missing module performance issue, then simply follow these steps to fix the issue.

 Step – 1.
 Login cPanel and Select PHP Version